 Attendance Definition

 Code

+Honor Guard (O) 'Other' status (The number of Honor Guard days is at the discretion of the school district.)
+The school must maintain documentation for attendance

+,

+audit purposes.
+If no documentation exists, the student must be marked absent.

 Home/Hospital Students approved for Home and/or Hospital instruction should be reported in

 (O) the Home and Hospital attendance group.

 Illness-related School districts track flu-like illness using these codes, as requested by the

 absence CDC, to assist with tracking communicable diseases.

 ILIE - Excused

 ILID - Dr. Note

 ILIP - Parent

 Note ILIU -

 Unexcused

 State Fair Students are allowed one day as an excused absence to attend the Kentucky

-State Fair (additional days for the State Fair are at the discretion of the

-school district).
-The school must maintain documentation for attendance
+State Fair (additional days for the State Fair are at the discretion of the school district).
+The school must maintain documentation for attendance audit purposes.

-audit purposes.